DasIstAcc/DasIstAcc/README.md

 <br>
 <br>
 And here some fun info:
-  - Fun fact 1
+  - I coded most things by hand
-  - Fun fact 2
+  - I'm actually good at maths
-  - Fun fact 3
+  - I have a huge "Unreleased projects" folder